 In object-oriented programming, inheritance refers to the ability of an object to take on one or more characteristics from other classes of objects.
 The characteristics inherited are usually instance variables or member functions.
-An object that inherits these characteristics is known as a subclass, and the object it inherits them from is known as a superclass.
+An object that inherits these characteristics is known as a subclass.
+The object it inherits them from is known as a superclass.
 The details of how inheritance is implemented vary between languages, but the first language to implement it was Simula in 1967.

 What is inheritance used for?

 The purpose of inheritance is to consolidate and re-use code.
-For example, if the objects car, truck, and motorcycle are subclasses of the superclass vehicle, code that applies to all of them can be consolidated into a vehicle superclass.
-The subclasses will inherit this code and any future changes made to it, automatically.
+For example, if the objects "car," "truck," and "motorcycle" are subclasses of vehicle, code applying to all of them can be consolidated into a vehicle superclass.
+The subclasses inherit this code and any future changes made to it, automatically.

 Five types of inheritance